syarul/fa-stylus/README.md

 # fa-stylus

-Stylus port of [Font Awesome](https://fortawesome.github.io/Font-Awesome/) 4.6.1,
+Stylus port of [Font Awesome](https://fortawesome.github.io/Font-Awesome/) 4.7,
 allowing icons to be selectively chosen or included all at once.

 ## What's new?

-- Added 23 new icons from Font Awesome 4.6
+- Added 47 new icons from Font Awesome 4.7
-- Added simple unit test, ensure success on compilation

 ## Installation